samsamsam34/samsamsam34.github.io/AK_Snow.md

 [Return to Projects Page](projects.md){: .btn}

-ADD MAP HERE ONCE PROJECT IS FINISHED
+ALASKA SNOW PROJECT IS STILL BEING FINISHED--FINAL MAP WILL BE UPLOADED HERE WHEN THE PROJECT IS COMPLETE.